Hershey may fulfil Irish snack company’s ambitions for US expansion

 Sweet deal for Fulfil Nutrition brings a real confectionery heavyweight into its corner

-Fulfil’s entry to the market in early 2016 came as traditional snacking options found themselves centre-stage in an increasingly animated discussion about health and nutrition.
+Fulfil’s entry to the market in 2016 came as traditional snacks found themselves centre-stage in discussion about health and nutrition

 Disruption is the buzzword in today’s business environment.
 Every start-up wants to be that company that fundamentally changes how their industry operates.

-In the Irish snacks business, Fulfil is that company.
-It wasn’t the first protein rich nutrition bar on the Irish market but, in less than three years, it has become a market leader.
+In the Irish snacks business, Fulfil is such a company.
+It wasn’t the first protein-rich nutrition bar on the Irish market but, in less than three years, it has become a market leader.

 More than anything, its success has been down to timing.
 Fulfil’s entry to the market in early 2016 came as traditional snacking options found themselves centre-stage in an increasingly animated discussion about health and nutrition.